Home

 Place in a clean dish and leave for 'flavours' to develop for up to an hour.
 Serve in a clean dish, and sprinkle fine chopped cilantro (coriander) leaf at point of service.

-If you have any favourite avocado recipes, or alternative guacamole recipe (or as some spell it guacomole!
+If you have any favorite avocado recipes, or alternative guacamole recipe (or as some spell it guacomole!
 Wrongly by the way!!) then please do 'email' them to us via our contact page and we'll happily feature it here!

 Ruth & Esther